-The Lahav Division of Israel Aircraft Industries (IAI) has developed the MiG-21 2000 upgraded fighter and ground attack version of the MiG-21 fighter aircraft.
+The MiG-21 2000, developed by the Lahav Division of Israel Aerspace Industries (IAI), is an upgraded fighter and ground attack version of the MiG-21 fighter aircraft.
 The original MiG-21, a short-range interceptor, was manufactured by MAPO MiG (now RAC MiG) of Russia.
-Over 5,000 MiG-21 aircraft have been manufactured, with more than 1,000 operational with the air forces of at least 33 countries.
+Over 10,000 MiG-21 aircraft have been manufactured and the aircraft is in service with the air forces of at least 33 countries.

 The MiG-21 2000 upgrade provides modifications to the cockpit configuration, avionics architecture and weapons systems, enabling the MiG-21-2000 to compete with Western developed fighters and to make the transition to Western standards.